GreyCorbel/azure-automation-devops-integration/README.md

-# Azure - Integration with source control
+# Azure automation - Integration with source control

 This repo contains Powershell scripts that demonstrates integration of Azure automation account and Azure Template Specs into DevOps source control and release pipeline.
 Main motivation for creation of this work were only basic capabilities of native integration of Azure Automation account with source control, namely:
 * Lack of integration into DevOps pipeline; every repo update results in update of automation account
-* Only runbooks are source-controlled, but not other assets - I particularly missed ability to control variables and Dsc configurations
+* Only runbooks are source-controlled, but not other assets - I particularly missed ability to control variables, modules installed in automation account, schedules and Dsc configurations
 * Only flat structure of repo (runbooks in subfolders are not managed)
 * Dependency on PAT tokens
 * Inability to manage variables and provide state-specific content for variables
 * Inability to deliver different versions of runbooks to different stages/environments

-Work then evolved with interest of various development teams to manage more Azure areas from TFS Sample runbook, variable and Dsc config included in this repo demonstrates how to effectively log runbook activity and telemetry data into AppInsights instance - just by providing instrumentation key in variable - makes it really easy to standardize runbook activity logging and get more out of AppInsights.
+Work then evolved with interest of various development teams to manage more Azure areas from TFS Sample runbook and variable included in this repo demonstrates how to effectively log runbook activity and telemetry data into AppInsights instance - just by providing instrumentation key in variable - makes it really easy to standardize runbook activity logging and get more out of AppInsights.

 ## Capabilities
 Current implementation has the following features:
-* Source control for runbooks, variables, Dsc configurations and Azure Template Specs
+* Source control for runbooks, variables, schedules, modules installed in automation account, Dsc configurations and Azure Template Specs
 * All managed artefacts can be the same for all environments/stages, or can be specific for each environment/stage (this sample demonstrates this on AppInsights instrumentation key that is different for DEV/TEST/PROD environment)
   * Place implementation to Common folder, or stage-specific folder, depending on your needs
   * Stage-specific folders have priority when scripts look for implementation file